You’ll never guess who inspired Al Pacino to create Tony Montana

 Universal Pictures

-We could see Chris Pratt fidgeting in all directions and sweating from the shirt in Jurassic World, the reference was not necessarily obvious.
+We might see Chris Pratt fidgeting in all directions and sweating from the shirt in Jurassic World, the reference was not necessarily obvious.
 But why not.
 In an interview given to GQ en from 2015, the actor revealed a new technique, which consists of thinking of an animal that the embodied character would look like, then determining which part of the body would move first according to this idea, to help the actor or actress move in space.
 Pratt thus determined that for Owen Grady, the most appropriate animal was the dolphin: “they move with their foreheads” he explained.

 Johnny Depp is inspired by Pépé the polecat for Jack Sparrow